kosua20/Rendu/README.md

 [![GitHub license](https://img.shields.io/github/license/kosua20/Rendu)](https://github.com/kosua20/Rendu/blob/master/LICENSE)
 [![GitHub repo size](https://img.shields.io/github/repo-size/kosua20/Rendu)](https://github.com/kosua20/Rendu)

+> ⚠️ Rendu has recently been moved from OpenGL to Vulkan.
+This is a work in progress: all apps should be running properly albeit at subpar performances.
+Improvements, documentation and CI support will be delivered in the near future.
+The legacy version can be found on the `opengl` branch.

 ![Example of included demos](docs/img/header.png)

 Rendu is a rendering engine designed for experimentation.
 The computer graphics academic and industrial litterature is full of interesting techniques and approaches than can be cumbersome to implement without some basic building blocks.
 This project aims to provide those building blocks, along with examples of interesting methods or papers.
 It also contains more general demo applications, such as a small snake game or a gamepad configurator.
 See it in action: [video (Youtube)](https://youtu.be/-5NT7JpZ1Oc).

-> Rendu has recently been moved from OpenGL to Vulkan.
-This is a work in progress: all apps should be running properly albeit at subpar performances.
-Improvements, documentation and CI support will be delivered in the near future.
-The legacy OpenGL 4 version can be found on the `opengl` branch.

 Rendu requires Vulkan 1.1 and builds on macOS (main test machine), Windows (regular testing) and Linux.
 After cloning the Rendu repository, see the [Building](#building) section to get the engine running!
 You can also check [the full documentation](https://kosua20.github.io/Rendu-documentation/).